Baptistemontan/leptos_i18n/docs/book/src/declare/08_formatters.md

 This make the variable needed to be `impl leptos_i18n::formatting::DateFormatterInputFn`, which is auto implemented for `impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::IntoIcuDate`.
 `IntoIcuDate` is a trait to turn a value into a `impl icu::datetime::input::DateInput` which is a trait used by `icu` to format dates.
 The `IntoIcuDate` trait is currently implemented for `T: DateInput<Calendar = AnyCalendar>`.
 You can use `icu::datetime::{Date, DateTime}`, or implement that trait for anything you want.

+Enable the "format_datetime" feature to use the date formatter.

 ### Arguments